Deprecated

 MINIMAL

 The MINIMAL category represents what we consider to be fundamental rules for modern Protobuf development, regardless of style.
-We find these rules so important that if it were up to us (which it is not), and protoc could make breaking changes (which it can't, and shouldn't), these would be required for protoc to produce valid output.
+We find these rules so important that if it were up to us (which it isn't), and protoc could make breaking changes (which it can't, and shouldn't), these would be required for protoc to produce valid output.

 Not applying these rules can lead to a myriad of bad situations across the variety of available Protobuf plugins, especially plugins not built into protoc itself.
 There is no downside to applying these rules.
 If you can't tell, we highly recommend abiding by the MINIMAL group for your development sanity.